ajey091/ajey091.github.io/_posts/2022-02-04-machine-learning-topics:-regularization.md

 ## Data Augmentation

 Data Augmentation is a regularization technique that is particularly relevant when training a model with images as the input dataset.
 The idea is that we generate additional images subjecting the images we have to minor transformations such as rotation, flipping, cropping, or blurring a few pixels in the image.
-This is analogous to Synthetic Minority Oversampling TEchnique (or [SMOTE][SMOTE]) technique which is commonly used in oversampling data when working with imbalanced datasets.
+This is analogous to Synthetic Minority Oversampling Technique (or [SMOTE][SMOTE]) technique which is commonly used in oversampling data when working with imbalanced datasets.

+## Batch normalization

+The idea here is to add extra layers into our neural network that essentially perform the operations of standardizing and normalizing the data that is coming in as input to the layer.

+## Dropconnect regularization

+This is similar to dropout regularization but instead of randomly zeroing activations, instead we zero random weights.

+## Fractional max pooling

+Here, we randomize the sizes of the receptive fields of the pooling regions inside each of the pooling layers of the neural network.

+## Dropblock regularization

+This is again similar to the dropout and dropconnect regularization techniques that we described above.
+Here, instead of randomly zeroing out activations or weights, we remove entire blocks of neurons (particularly relevant in a ResNet).
+Also referred to as stochastic depth.

+## Cutout regularization

+In this method, we randomly cut out regions of an image that we are inputting into a CNN network.

+## Mixup regularization

+This is a rather strange method - involves creating random blends of images from our input dataset, and assigning the target labels as associated probabilities.
+That is, if we make a blend of 40% cat and 60% dog, the target label would be cat: 0.4 and dog: 0.6.

 [Wolpert-1996]: https://direct.mit.edu/neco/article-abstract/8/7/1341/6016/The-Lack-of-A-Priori-Distinctions-Between-Learning
 [SMOTE]: https://arxiv.org/abs/1106.1813